davidess99/davidess99/README.md

     <img src="https://skillicons.dev/icons?i=bash,git,github,bitbucket,kubernetes,docker,nginx,jenkins,jest,vim,cpp,go,ubuntu&perline=10" />
   </a>
 </p>

+## 🔒 Prefer Working Privately:
+Most of my work lives in private repositories where I focus on bespoke solutions, client confidentiality, and tailored user experiences.
+Let’s connect if you want a peek behind the curtain!

 <!--
 **davidess99/davidess99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.